numberoverzero/rook/README.md

 ## Security

 rook spawns processes from wherever it is running, and for `"github"` hooks will pass context through environment variables, which is [reasonably secure](https://security.stackexchange.com/a/14009) on modern linuxes.
-For `"rook"` hooks, it will split the post body into args through [shlex](https://docs.rs/shlex/) and then pass those args to the script, which is often insecure, since the default `hidepid` option when mounting [`proc(5)`](https://man7.org/linux/man-pages/man5/proc.5.html) is `0`.
+A `"rook"` hook will split the post body into args through [shlex](https://docs.rs/shlex/) then pass those args to the script, which is often insecure; the default `hidepid` option when mounting [`proc(5)`](https://man7.org/linux/man-pages/man5/proc.5.html) is `0`.
 If you want to forward sensitve data through a `"rook"` hook, you need to protect `/proc/[pid]/cmdline` by mounting with `hidepid=1` or `hidepid=2`:
 > Users may not access files and subdirectories inside any /proc/[pid] directories but their own (the /proc/[pid] directories themselves remain visible).
 Sensitive files such as /proc/[pid]/cmdline and /proc/[pid]/status are now protected against other users.